jaycapist/jaycapist.github.io/essays/ai-resource-or-tool.md

 ---
 layout: essay
 type: essay
-title: "AI: A Resource or a Tool"
+title: "AI: A Resource, a Tool, or a Solution"
 date: December 16, 2024
 published: true
 labels: